CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-01.md

 If the above section is not completed at VM creation, the Launch Pad instance will not function as intended.

-  6. Select on "Add Storage" tab and chose default options.
+  6. Select on 'Add Storage' tab and chose default options.
-  7. Next, select the "Add Tags" tab.
+  7. Next, select the 'Add Tags' tab.
 Add one tag.
 [Key = Name , Value = User-Lpad-Initials].
      For example, if your user name is 'John Calvin Smith', enter the following:

      Key: Name
      Value: User-Lpad-JCS

-  8. Next Select the "Configure Security Group" tab.
+  8. Next Select the 'Configure Security Group' tab.
 Select the following group from the drop down.

 ![Security Group](./images/security-group-01.png)